Ekaterina-El/Metrolog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Application for metrological organizations with differentiation of access rights.
+Application for metrology organizations with access rights separation and possibility of export to Excel.
 Allows you to store data about measuring instruments in a created enterprise hierarchy.

 Each enterprise node is a subdivision that can store an unlimited number of measuring instruments, internal nodes.
 Each subdivision has a list of authorized persons, i.e. a flexible setting of the access level to each part of the enterprise.